joseriveraphd/cyclistic_r_tableau/README.md

 e-mail, we can keep track of the user journey from casual use to annual membership.

-I propose an e-mail newsletter to influence conversions.

-Clustering the populations of casual riders and annual members based on geospatial and hourly trends allows us to target riders based on their current journey (recreational use vs workday use).
+Grouping the populations of casual riders and annual members based on geospatial and hourly trends allows us to target riders based on their current journey (recreational use vs workday use).